nlantz/FB-Ospritz/preferences.md

         - Minimum Letter Delay Multiplier: This delay multiplier will be applied for a 1 character word.
 This setting affects all words with less than 4.5 characters.
         By default, a 1 character word will be displayed at .22 of your set WPM.
 A 3 character word will be displayed at .66 of your set WPM.
         If you want short words to display longer, closer to your set WPM, set this number closer to 1.
     - Long Word Delay: This is a simpler setting for simply delaying longer words more.
-This is cumulative with the Delay By Letter setting.
+This is additive with the Delay By Letter setting.
     This means that if both options are enabled, the delay will first be calculated based on the number of letters, then long words will be delayed even longer by this setting.
     You probably do not want both enabled at once.
         - Number of Characters: The number of characters to signify a long word.